How We Review:

 1. This isn't PC Pro, or SC Magazine where we install the product, fiddle with it for a couple of hours one afternoon and give it a 9.5 out of 10 rating and tell you it is a must have in your toolkit.

 2. This is also not "other" forensic review websites who prepare a "quote" for a vendor and then if accepted go ahead and create a review that is not thinking of you the examiner.
-These never mention any issues or bad points and designed for vendor approval, so that the sack of cash they agreed is duly delivered.
+These never mention any issues or bad points and are designed for vendor approval, so that the sack of cash they agreed is duly delivered.

-CFRO Does Not Do 30-day Trials:
+CFRO Does Not Do Short Term Licence Trials:

-We aim to periodically revisit all reviews, refreshing them with our experiences, exploring new features and most importantly reporting on bug fixes - see the "long term updates" segment at the end of each review for that.
+I aim to periodically revisit all reviews, refreshing them with our experiences, exploring new features and most importantly reporting on bug fixes - see the "long term updates" segment at the end of each review for that.

-Our Aim: Improving Standards in the Industry:
+CFRO's Aim: Improving Standards in the Industry:

 There are two types of vendor - ones that shy away from exposing parts of their software that are not fit for purpose - or not as described, and those that embrace our reviews and use our testing to supplement their own and thus improving their product.
 We like the latter kind.